p3t33/nixos_flake/README.md

 ## Daily driver software
 - **Desktop**: xorg with i3 and polybar.
 - **Launcher**: Rofi.
-- **Shell**: zsh + starship with fzf and atuin integration.
+- **Shell**: zsh + starship with fzf, zoxide and atuin integration.
 - **Editor**: neovim.
 - **Terminal**: alacritty(with tmux).
 - **Second brain**: emacs(org-roam).

-## Some of the services I use
+## Some of the daemons I use
 - **ssh-agnet(via gpg-agnet)**: For all my ssh needs.
-- **emacs server**.
+- **emacs daemon**: for quick load time.
 - **clipmenu**: a clipboard history via rofi.
 - **redshift**: Adjusts the color temperature of your screen according to your surroundings.
 - **dnust**: notification daemon.
 - **sxhkd**: A simple X hotkey daemon.
 - **syncthing**: sync files between all of my hosts.
-- **tmux**: Used to start tmux on boot and with the resurrect and continuum plugins my entire terminal environment is ready for me on boot.
+- **tmux**: Used to start tmux on boot and with the resurrect and continuum plugins my entire terminal environment is always ready for me.
 - **watchman**: Used to watch a directory and on any change in it to trigger actions.
   I used it to rsync files I changed locally to a remote automatically.
-- **moolticuted**: a demon used to interact with mooltipass the hardware password manager.
+- **moolticuted**: a daemon used to interact with mooltipass the hardware password manager.

 # Repo structure
 - **flake.nix**: The entry point for hosts and home configurations.